About

 In 2021, I submitted my book proposals to small Christian publishing companies to see if they could get picked up for traditional publishing.
 Wipf and Stock Publishers accepted my submissions, and I signed a contract.
 I took my self-published books offline and published the official copies in 2022!

-In the end, though, my writing is simply me plugging away at my sanctification.
+In the end, my content is simply me plugging away at my sanctification.
 It’s a way that I have matured in my understanding of theology and gained confidence in expressing my faith.
 I study and pray my way through one tough topic at a time, then I write about it.
-It’s not very popular, and it’s not really what my generation wants to hear.
-But, it’s a way in which I act obediently to God’s call.
-I have no clue why and what He plans to do with my writing, but my job is to be obedient, and He will sort out the rest.
+It’s not very popular, and it’s not really what my generation wants to hear, but it’s how I act obediently to God’s call.
+I have no clue why and what He plans to do with my content, but my job is to be obedient, and He will sort out the rest.

 -Megan